 Cardiff Metropolitan University is committed to ensuring that it has a number of Equality and Diversity plans and reports in order to support its Equality & Diversity agenda to create an inclusive and positive working environment for our staff and students.

-If you would like a copy of any of the documents listed below in an alternate format, or if you have any queries, please contact the Equality and Diversity Advisor at email@example.com
+If you would like a copy of any of the documents listed below in an alternate format, or if you have any queries, please contact the Equality and Diversity Officer at

 Equality and Diversity Annual Reports